sharmapn/sharmapn.github.io/about.md

 The senior lecturer title is equivalent to associate professor in North American, European, and Asian universities (<a href="http://en.wikipedia.org/wiki/Academic_ranks_(Australia_and_New_Zealand)" target="_blank">see here</a>).<br>

+In my role we are developing a prototype of a Spatial Data Sovereignty tool.
+The project involves both designing and building a state-of-the-art web architecture and interface to mask, encrypt, and notarize spatial data.
+The project has a special interest in protecting indigenous data, specifically as it relates to forest biodiversity data.
+It comes at a particularly important moment for Aotearoa New Zealand, as there has been a surge in biodiversity challenges that require diverse datasets to be integrated into analysis – often containing sensitive and indigenous knowledge.

 I have worked as a University Lecturer for two and a half years.
 I also have more than six years application development commercial work experience in the public and private sector.

 Teaching